 According to Green Car Reports, battery replacement in hybrid vehicles is currently rare.
 However, if a battery needs to be replaced, it can get pricey.

-7. Battery Disposal and Recycling
+7. Battery Recycling Is Very Expensive

-The batteries that are at the end of their useful life cycle can be recycled to harvest usable materials for repurposing.
-This removes waste from the environment.
-However, the main issue with recycling lies in the collection rate of vehicle batteries.
+Once batteries pass their useful life cycle, they can be recycled to harvest usable materials for repurposing.
+This removes waste from the environment, which by the way, is a good thing.

 8. Hydrogen Fuel Cell Issues